olsenme/MyFirstReactApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple [Create React App](https://github.com/facebook/create-react-app).
+It utilizes basic concepts of redux such actions, reducers, and a store.